 - Please note that the annual ticket is not valid for school trips, birthday parties and group visits.

-- Annual tickets are valid for 12 months from the date of your first visit.
+- Annual tickets are valid for 12 months from the date of your purchase.

 - An annual ticket cannot be used to gain free entry to additional events where an extra fee is charged unless specifically stated.